wikistat/AI-Frameworks/docs/gcloud.md

 # Practical Session

-In this session you will train a neural network to colorize black and white images using virtual machines on [Google Cloud](https://cloud.google.com/).
+In this session, you will train a neural network to colorize black and white images using virtual machines on [Google Cloud](https://cloud.google.com/).
 ![](img/gcloud_b&w.png) ![](img/gcloud_color.png)

 You will have to: